jonessarae/deep_learning_projects/dog_app/README.md

 ## Data

+I downloaded and unzipped the dog and human datasets provided by Udacity.

-Downloaded the dog dataset and placed in my project's home directory at the location /dog_images.
-Downloaded the human dataset and placed it in the home directory at location /lfw.
+The dog dataset was placed in my project's home directory at the location /dog_images, and the human dataset was placed at location /lwf.

-There are 8351 total dog images.
-There are 13233 total human images.
+There were 8351 dog images and 13233 human images.